HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/VideoVista/README.md

 ---
 ## 🔥 News
-**`2024.06.11`** 🚀 We are very proud to launch VideoVista, A Versatile Benchmark for Video Understanding and Reasoning.
+**`2024.06.11`** 🚀 We release VideoVista, A Versatile Benchmark for Video Understanding and Reasoning.

 ## 🌟 VideoVista Overview